Brajesh Singh: Funeral

 Svetlana had made a resolution that she would personally immerse Singh's ashes into the Ganga.
 She was given special permission by Kosygin to go to India on a condition that she would avoid contact with foreign press.
 Dinesh Singh, his nephew, wrote to Svetlana, stating that she was invited to stay at his house and that he had managed to secure a funeral in traditional manner.
 Although her passport for India was issued on 11 November.
 Dinesh Singh requested her to delay her visit until next month, on 12 December, when he would be free from parliamentary work.

 After landing at Lucknow airport, they drove to Raj Bhavan, the palace of the royal family of Kalakankar.
 After their arrival, the urn containing Singh's ashes was handed over to Suresh Singh, who led a group of men onto the sandy shore.
 From there boats sailed to the middle part of the Ganges, where the ashes were slowly immersed per Hindu customs, Svetlana along with other women observed from the terrace since only men were allowed to carry the ashes.

 Namesake hospital

-While in Kalakankar with its improvised and rural streets, Svetlana thought of building a hospital in Brajesh Singh's name.
-After her defection to the USA she established the Alliluyeva Charitable Trust and the Alliluyeva Trust to help build the Brajesh Singh Hospital, which had 35 beds.
-Its foundation was laid down by Sumitra Nandan Pant in May 1969.
-The charitable trust paid $200,000 with an additional $250,000 as investments for the hospital's maintenance.
-Her trust sustained the hospital for 20 years, until the late 1970s.

 Brajesh Singh Memorial Hospital building now serves as a private school due to Svetlana's inability to provide funds for it during her financial crisis.